Azure-Samples/azure-intelligent-edge-patterns/edge_k8s_gpu_sharing/README.md

 ## Defining GPU device visibility

 There is an alternative that allows a fractional allocation of GPU resources.
-It is a preview feagure for Azure Stack Edge Pro, called Multi-Process Service (MPS).
+It is a preview feature for Azure Stack Edge Pro, called Multi-Process Service (MPS).

 To enable it(once you have